 (There seems to be a theme in my blog post stories lately with talks of Newfoundland, some of their traditional foods, and butter.
 Honestly, Dear Reader, times have changed, but back in the day, we put butter on everything!
 Like, way before it became trendy!)

-I have not managed yet to create a ginger snap recipe that is better than the one made by Purity.
+I cannot recreate Purity’s ginger snap recipe.
 But, I have found a way to make Irish Ginger Cookies, which are delightfully ginger-y, super soft and moist, and a great substitute (for me at least!) until I get to my dad’s for the real Purity ginger snaps with butter!

 Irish Ginger Cookies are a great fall cookie.
 It’s one of those cookies that has warmth and coziness all packed tightly into it.
 It’s the ginger, the cinnamon, and the cloves that give it that perfect fall taste.
 There’s enough coziness in this cookie to take you right through to Christmas!